-See quality-checked Olympus M-1 bodies at eBay here.
+See quality-checked Olympus OM-1 bodies on KEH here.

 The battery is thus not a matter of concern for the functioning of the camera.
 But even though the camera features a light meter, Olympus has excluded the auto-exposure modes (aperture priority and shutter priority).
 Interestingly, although the camera was launched as the M-1, Olympus had to rename it to OM-1 later.
 It was after Leica approached Olympus concerned with a similar nomenclature (hint: Leica M1) that the camera had to be renamed.
 This is why you can still come across a few of the initial M1 cameras.